 So, over the years, I've had to gradually let go of the old me that once was; the runner, swimmer, skier, skater, dancer, diver, lifeguard, UPS package loader, car washer, toy and packaging designer, entrepreneur, singer, and all-around handyman, and embrace the new me: a person with new and permanent limitations and a "dad bod"!

 As a result, I have a newfound sense of duty to educate people about what it's like to live with chronic pain and invisible illnesses.
 It's important to me at this stage of my life that friends, family, and colleagues have a better understanding of who I am and what challenges I am faced with.
 The long list of illnesses and disorders has taken a toll, and I can no longer do many of the things I used to do.
 I have become significantly compromised and even partially disabled.
-Not so long ago, I could: play street hockey with my son, take him to his games, play shinny, go bob-sledding, hike up Mont Rigaud, wash my car, do home renovations, run my own business, manage an income property with tenants, care for my sick and dying parents, go to band practice once a week, perform as a singer on stage, prepare meals, or go to the local indoor swimming pool twice a week, etc. I can no longer do any of those things.
-I'm not looking for sympathy or pity, nor am I looking to become a martyr.
+Not so long ago, I could: play street hockey with my son, take him to his games, play shinny, go bob-sledding, hike up a mountain, wash my car, do home renovations, run my own business, manage an income property with tenants, care for my sick and dying parents, go to band practice once a week, perform as a singer on stage, prepare meals, and go to the local indoor swimming pool twice a week, etc. I can no longer do any of those things.
+I'm not looking for sympathy or pity, I'm just telling it like it is.